YonatanKof/wwape-next/content/post/md-content-types.md

 cover_image: '/posts/md-content-types/md-content-types.webp'
 social_image: /posts/md-content-types/md-content-types.webp
 image_alt: 'Logo of the Markdown syntax'
-description: 'Just a friendly goto place for me to review all the MD types I use in this website'
+description: All the MD types I use in this website including Nuxt Content's MDC Syntax
 tags: ['dev']
 ---

 Hi all 👋

-A page to review all the `Markdown` syntax I use in this `Nuxt Content` website.
+A page to review all the `Markdown` syntax I use in this [Nuxt Content](https://content.nuxt.com/docs/files/markdown) website.

 ::QuoteBig
 ---